Facts and figures

 > Consult the Guide to downloading files.

-trade in goods), and since the creation of the WTO in 1995, over 400 additional arrangements covering trade in goods or services have been notified.
+In the period 1948-1994, the GATT received 124 notifications of RTAs (relating to trade in goods), and since the creation of the WTO in 1995, over 400 additional arrangements covering trade in goods or services have been notified.

 And many are still being negotiated

 Many WTO Members continue to be involved in new RTA negotiations.
 Like agreements in force, most new negotiations are bilateral.
 However a recent development has been negotiations among several WTO Members.
 This includes negotiations in the Asia-Pacific Region for a Trans-Pacific Partnership (TPP) Agreement, currently between 12 parties; in Asia between ASEAN members and six other WTO Members with which ASEAN has agreements in force (the Regional Comprehensive Partnership Agreement, RCEP); the Pacific Alliance in Latin America currently between Chile, Colombia, Mexico and Peru; and the Tripartite Agreement between parties to COMESA, EAC and SADC in Africa.
 Such plurilateral agreements, once in force, have the potential to reduce the spaghetti bowl of RTAs especially if they supersede existing bilateral agreements and develop common rules (such as for rules of origin) to be applied by all the parties to the agreement.

-Evolution of Regional Trade Agreements in the world, 1948-2014 Back to top
+Evolution of Regional Trade Agreements in the world, 1948-2018

-The following Graph shows all RTAs notified to the GATT/WTO (1948-2014), including inactive RTAs, by year of entry into force.
+The following Graph shows all RTAs notified to the GATT/WTO (1948-2018), including inactive RTAs, by year of entry into force.

 Source: WTO Secretariat